OUMiLa/Openpilot_Custom/README.md

 3. **Run offline labeling:**
    - Use **YOLO** to detect objects (cars, pedestrians, etc.)
    - Use **Depth Anything V2** to estimate depth maps
-   - Merge detections + depth into training-ready labels

----

-## 📚 What You'll Learn

-- How openpilot's vision model works (feature extraction)
-- How to capture training data from replays
-- How to use modern CV tools (YOLO, depth estimation) for labeling
-- How to organize datasets for machine learning

----

-## ✅ Deliverables

-At the end, you should have:

-- A dataset folder with multiple segments (`segment_00`, `segment_01`, ...)
-- Each segment containing:
-  - `raw/` — camera images
-  - `features/` — model feature embeddings
-  - `depth_npy/` — depth maps (if you ran depth estimation)
-  - `labels/` — object detection labels (if you ran YOLO)
-- A merged label file combining detections + depth statistics
-- A short report summarizing your dataset

----

-## 🛠️ Prerequisites

-- Linux environment (Ubuntu recommended)
-- Python 3 with openpilot dependencies
-- GPU (recommended, for faster depth + detection)
-- Enough disk space (datasets can be large)
-- **YOLO** installed (e.g., `pip install ultralytics`)
-- **Depth Anything V2** repository cloned and set up

 ---

 ## 📖 Full Instructions